NeCTAR-RC/dashboard-dev/README.md

 so it appears in the docker-compose logs.

+## Running with a local DB

+By default the docker-compose stack points to an existing database server setup.
+It's also possible to run your own DB locally as part of the stack:

+    docker-compose -f docker-compose.yml -f docker-compose-local-db.yml up

+This will create a single MariaDB instance and an empty `dashboard` database.
+When the dashboard container starts it will run `django-admin migrate` to propagate the tables.

+Note you will need to run other compose commands with the same `-f` arguments or it will get confused.
+You may want to alias this command to something easier to type.

+## Debugging

+PDB debugging is supported by attaching to the dashboard container with Docker:

+    docker attach dashboard-dev_dashboard_1

 ## More about docker-sync

 Host-to-container mounts in Docker on Mac OS come with a huge